illinois-cs418/illinois-cs418.github.io/_assignments/mp5.md

 + Update the velocity using the acceleration and Euler integration and **drag**.
 + Update the position using the current velocity and Euler integration

-When a sphere hits the floor and the change in position in the next frame falls below some threshold $\epsilon$ you should set the velocity to $$(0,0,0)$$ and clamp the sphere to the floor and stop moving the sphere.
+When a sphere hits the floor and the change in position in the next frame falls below some threshold $$\epsilon$$ you should set the velocity to $$(0,0,0)$$ and clamp the sphere to the floor and stop moving the sphere.
 You may want to add a Boolean flag to your particle representation that indicates you should not update the particle anymore

 #### Reference